MatchTime: Towards Automatic Soccer Game Commentary Generation: Experiments

 {\textbf{Evaluation Metrics.}} To evaluate the quality of generated textual commentaries, we adopt various popular metrics, including BLEU~(B)~\cite{papineni2002bleu}, METEOR~(M)~\cite{banerjee2005meteor}, ROUGE-L~(R-L)~\cite{lin2004rouge}, CIDEr~(C)~\cite{vedantam2015cider}.
 Additionally, we also report the GPT-score~\cite{fu2023gptscore}, ranging from 1 to 10, based on semantic information, expression accuracy, and professionalism.
 This score is provided by GPT-3.5 using the ground truth and generated textual commentary as inputs, with the prompt described in Appendix~\ref{appendix:evaluation_metrics}.

-{\textbf{Quantitative Results.}} As depicted in Table~\ref{tab:commentary_quantitative_results}, we can draw the following three observations: (i) Our proposed MatchVoice significantly outperforms existing methods in generating professional soccer game commentary, establishing new state-of-the-art performance; (ii) Both the baseline methods and our MatchVoice benefit from temporally aligned data, demonstrating the superiority and necessity of temporal alignment; (iii) Commentary models based on Baidu visual encoder perform better than others, we conjecture this is because the pretraining on soccer data further improves the quality of commentary generation.
+{\textbf{Quantitative Results.}} As depicted in Table~\ref{tab:commentary_quantitative_results}, we can draw the following four observations: (i) Off-the-shelf vision-language models struggle to achieve satisfactory performance on the soccer game commentary generation task in a zero-shot manner, indicating that the professional nature of this task requires additional training on specific data to be adequately addressed; (ii) Our proposed {\bf MatchVoice} significantly outperforms existing methods in generating professional soccer game commentary, establishing new state-of-the-art performance; (iii) Both the baseline methods and our {\bf MatchVoice} benefit from temporally aligned data, demonstrating the superiority and necessity of temporal alignment; (iv) Commentary models based on Baidu visual encoder perform better than others, we conjecture this is because the pretraining on soccer data further improves the quality of commentary generation.

-{\textbf{Qualitative Results.}} In Figure~\ref{fig:qualitative_results}, we show the predictions from our MatchVoice model, and compare them with baseline results and ground truth.
-It can be seen that our proposed model can generate textual commentaries for professional soccer games that are richer in semantic information, more accurate, and more comprehensive.
+{\textbf{Qualitative Results.}} In Figure~\ref{fig:alignment_qualitative_results}, we present qualitative examples on temporal alignment, showing that our model enables to correctly align the commentary text with corresponding visual frame.
+In Figure~\ref{fig:qualitative_results}, we show the predictions from our {\bf MatchVoice} model, and compare them with baseline results and ground truth.
+It can be seen that our proposed model can generate accurate textual commentaries for professional soccer games that are rich in semantic information.